pavan2312/accessing_mysql_using_python/README.md

-# accessing_mysql_using_python
+# accessing_mysqldb_using_python
-Simple code to access mysql db using python
+sample code to access mysql db using python